Are Smart Phones Invading Our Minds?

 “What’s troubling is that consistently – in survey after survey, and study after study – people say they want to be looking at their screens much less,” she said.
 “They just cannot look away.”

 “We are living in an environment that is profoundly degrading our attention,” he said.
-“There are lots of things we can do as isolated individuals to defend ourselves to some degree, but the primary thing…is to actually take on these forces that are doing this to us.”
+“There are lots of things we can do as isolated individuals to defend ourselves from cell phone addiction to some degree, but the primary thing…is to actually take on these forces that are doing this to us.”

 The Focus Factor

 “Students should put their phones away for the night and not look at them until after taking the test,” he said.
-“Each use of the phone steals a bit of their attention and, by putting it away the night before a test, they’re storing focus that will be used for the test – and not on apps like Snapchat, TikTok, and Instagram.”
+“Each cell phone use steals a bit of their attention and, by putting it away the night before a test, they’re storing focus that will be used for the test – and not on apps like Snapchat, TikTok, and Instagram.”

 Smart Phone Zombie Syndrome